semanticdata/mabuya/README.md

 ### Custom CSS styles

-Just add your own styles to `sass/_custom.scss` file.
+Adding your custom css is as easy as adding your own styles to the `sass/_custom.scss` file.

 ## Useful Commands